duinoWitchery/hd44780/README.md

 CurrentStatus
 =============
-The library is currently in an alpha state.

-While the API and underlying code is stable and has been tested, there are possibly some changes in the constructors for the included i/o classes that will not be backward compatible, particuarly for the `hd44780_I2Cexp` i/o class.

-Any potential changes are not anticipated to affect lcd `hd44780_I2Cexp` autoconfiguration object definitions or main line sketch code.

-After these potential changes are finalized, the project will move to a beta state and should quickly move to a 1.0.0 release candidate followed by a 1.0.0 release.
+The library is currently in a beta state very close to a 1.0.0 release

 Licensing
 =========